attaswift/BigInt/README.md

 ## <a name="integration">Requirements and Integration</a>

-BigInt requires Swift 2.2 (Xcode 7.3).
-A version with support for Swift 3 is available on the `swift3` branch.
+BigInt 2.0 requires Swift 3.
+(Previous versions supported Swift 2.2.
+The latest such version is 1.3.0.)

 BigInt deploys to OS X 10.9, iOS 8, watchOS 2 and tvOS 9.
 It has been tested on the latest OS releases only---however, as the module uses very few platform-provided APIs,